littlerobinson/foodstuffs_recommendation/README.md

 # 🍲 Foodstuffs Recommendation

 A recommendation system designed to help you find similar food products based on a given item.

+Enable consumers to choose alternative food substitutes to avoid food allergies, for example, or healthier or more environmentally-friendly alternatives.

 This application consists of three main components:

 - 🤖 **Training**: Machine learning training models script.
 - 📈 **MLflow**: Tracks the machine learning models and experiments.